avysogorets/preferans-solver/README.md

 ### The implementation

 The algorithm uses Depth-First-Search with memoization to efficiently process the graph of all game evolution possibilities (game states or *subgames*).
 Clearly, the number of nodes in this graph differs from deal to deal, however, on average, it is in order of tens of millions.
-This can be reduced by roughly a factor of 10 by saving recursive calls on consecutive cards; e.g., it is unnecessary to consider both A&spades; K&spades &mdash;the outcomes will be identical.
+This can be reduced by roughly a factor of 10 by saving recursive calls on consecutive cards; e.g., it is unnecessary to consider both A&diams; K&diams;&mdash;the outcomes will be identical.
 In general, the algorithm takes anywhere from a few seconds to a few minutes to finish.

 ### Example: Kovalevskaya's misere

-To demonstrate A&hearts; &diams; &spades; &clubs;
+For a quick demonstration, consider a well-known example&mdash;Kovalskaya's misere.
+The deal is as follows:
+- North: 9&hearts;8&hearts;9&diams;8&diams;7&diams;8&clubs;10&spades;9&spades;8&spades;7&spades;
+- West: